Profile

 📦 Storage

-• Reheat in the oven at 160°C for 5 minutes before serving.
+• Reheat in the oven at 160°C for about 5 minutes to restore that lovely crispiness.

 🍷 Pairing